wootfish/eli.sohl.com/_posts/2016-05-12-ceasing-to-be-exceptional.md

 ---
 layout: post
-title: Ceasing to Be Exceptional
+title: on ceasing to be exceptional
 mathjax: true
 ---